Benefits of Brahmi and How It Differs from Gotu Kola

 Brahmi is also found in India’s neighboring countries like Nepal, Sri Lanka, China, Taiwan, and Vietnam.
 It is also found in US states like Florida, Hawaii, and some other southern states where it can grow in damp conditions (by a pond or bog garden).

-Brahmi can be grown hydroponically.
+Brahmi herb can be grown hydroponically.
 Hydroponics is a method of growing plants without soil.
 Here, plants are grown using mineral nutrient solutions in a water solvent.

 Sanskrit Synonyms Of Brahmi With Meanings